 Francis DeMatteo is an Assistant Professor and Director of the School Psychology Program at Marywood University.
 He is a nationally certified school psychologist and has worked as a practitioner and Director of Student Services in public school settings.
 His research interests include: family-school relations, providing feedback results to parents, instructional design and measurement, and post-school transition.

 Prior to joining the SOAR program, Jack worked at Carbondale Area High School, helping special education students transition from school to employment and independent living.
 He considers his decision to serve as the SOAR program teacher one of the best best choices he's ever made.
 Witnessing the positive outcomes for all involved has been very gratifying for Jack.
 He has watched students go from being dependent and highly supervised to being independent and selfreliant.

-As the graduate assistant for the Special Education department, Sarah works part-time as the coordinator for the SOAR program.
-She oversees the undergraduate work-study students who act as job coaches.
-She is impressed by the success of the program and is humbled to be working with the SOAR program.
+Kelsey, a GA for SED, works part-time as the coordinator for the SOAR program.
+Her duties also include overseeing Undergraduate work-study students who act as job coaches.
+Kelsey is both excited and humbled to be working with such a wonderful program at Marywood.